Jakes’ leadership summit draws thousands to Orlando

 Bishop T.D.
-Jakes speaks to thousands of attendees from more than 12 countries gathered in Orlando on May 4 for the first day of the 2023 International Leadership Summit.
-The summit kicked was held at the Orange County Convention Center in Orlando and featured sessions with Jakes, Janice Bryant Howroyd and Bishop Tudor Bismark.
+Jakes, pastor of The Potter’s House in Dallas, hosted thousands of attendees from more than 12 countries gathered in Orlando for his 2023 International Leadership Summit.
+The summit was held at the Orange County Convention Center in Orlando and featured sessions with Jakes, Janice Bryant Howroyd and Bishop Tudor Bismark.

-Highlights from included the announcement of a $250,000 matching gift for the T.D.
+Highlights from the event included the announcement of a $250,000 matching gift for the T.D.
 Jakes Foundation to support underserved communities from the ActOne Group, led by Howroyd, who serves as founder and CEO.

-Bismark is the founder and overseer of Jabula New Life Ministries International.
+Bismark, the founder and overseer of Jabula New Life Ministries International, also was a key speaker.
 He is a senior pastor of New Life Covenant Church in Harare, Zimbabwe, the headquarters of Jabula.

 (0) comments